programminghistorian/ph-submissions/lessons/temporal-network-analysis-with-r.md

 {% include figure.html filename="tna_with_r_8.png" caption="The forward reachable paths of the Hospitaller Master, without elapsed time labels for edges" %}

-If, on the other hand, we are interested in the network of collaborations between workshops that set the stage for the emergence of the Hospitaller Master, we can instead look at his backward reachable set.
-Using tpath() again, we'll use `direction = bkwd`, and `type = latest depart` to find the paths formed by earlier collaborative manuscripts.
+If, on the other hand, we are interested in the network of collaborations between workshops that set the stage for the emergence of the Hospitaller Master, we can look at his backward reachable set.
+Using `tpath(` again, we'll use `direction = bkwd`, and `type = latest depart` to find the paths formed by earlier collaborative manuscripts.
 To visually distinguish this from his forward reach, we'll use the `path.col` property to make the paths that trace his backward reach blue instead of red.

 ```r
 # Calculate and plot the backward reachable paths